 09 Jul Get to Know Your Antioxidants

-What are Antioxidants?
+What Are Antioxidants?

 Free radicals are “waste materials” produced naturally from cell metabolism, exercise and stress.
-Exposure to cigarette smoke, sunlight (UV ray) and air pollution among other environmental factors also contribute to the formation of free radicals.
+Exposure to cigarette smoke, sunlight (UV rays) and air pollution among other environmental factors also contribute to the formation of free radicals.
 Their instability is caused by an unpaired electron, which leads to a process called oxidation where they “steal” an electron from other healthy molecules.
 This snowballs into a vicious chain reaction, causing more healthy molecules to turn into free radicals.
 The body eventually experiences oxidative stress when free radicals escalate out of proportion.
 Oxidative stress is linked to various illnesses including cancer, chronic and age-related conditions .

-Natural Sources of Antioxidants Vitamins
+Natural Sources Of Antioxidants Vitamins

-The Ultimate Antioxidant Powerhouse
+The Ultimate Antioxidant Powerhouse – Rejuvenate Antioxidant Infused Shot

 One serving (32ml) of Rejuvenate is equivalent to 26.3kg of cranberries, or 1kg of strawberries in terms of antioxidant capacity.
-Without having to bloat yourself with tons of fruits, a sachet of Rejuvenate fulfills your daily recommended intake for antioxidants (5000-6000 ORAC units) right away.
+Without having to bloat yourself with tons of fruits, a sachet of Rejuvenate fulfils your daily recommended intake for antioxidants (5000-6000 ORAC units) right away.

 Boost your immune system naturally with our antioxidant supplement Rejuvenate today.